 |Somenishiki Lidded Bowl 1880 - 1900

-17th century in the Kaga province, it is now believed to be Hizen products in the southern Kyushu
+Kaga province, but now it is commonly recognized to be Hizen products in the southern Kyushu

 island.
 It was much later in the late Edo period, new revival of porcelain making was started under

 Inoue Togen is a fictitious name used by the Inoue family company also known as Inoue

 Shoten.
 Inoue Shoten, was first started by Inoue Katsusaku (1842-1909) around 1877.

 He modernized an old porcelain cottage industry in the beginning of the Meiji period,

 mostly for export to America and Europe.
 His business was succeeded by his sons, until

 the business closed around 1970's.